 2363 The spouses’ union achieves the twofold end of marriage: the good of the spouses themselves and the transmission of life.
 These two meanings or values of marriage cannot be separated without altering the couple’s spiritual life and compromising the goods of marriage and the future of the family.

-This may come as a shock, but the Catholic Church itself asserts that sex is supposed to be fun, and can achieve its purpose (union and procreation) within marriage.
-It doesn’t have to get boring or hit a rut, but the act itself calls for mutual respect and trust, which a reader/viewer will not find in 50 Shades.
-While it wouldn’t be a typical post from my site, I gladly refer those seeking to renew passion and explore healthy options for spicing things up to Hallie Lord’s post “15 Ways to Spice Up Your Marriage Without 50 Shades of Grey.”
-You’ll see that you don’t have to read steamy descriptions of sexual activity (violent or otherwise) to get closer to your spouse or venture out of the hum-drum.
+This may come as a shock, but the Catholic Church asserts that sex is supposed to be fun, and can achieve its purpose (union and procreation) within marriage.
+It doesn’t have to hit a rut, but the act itself calls for mutual respect and trust, which a reader/viewer will not find in 50 Shades.
+Hallie Lord’s post “15 Ways to Spice Up Your Marriage Without 50 Shades of Grey” is a fantastic resource for reviving the passion without compromising anyone’s dignity.
+No one has to read steamy descriptions of sexual activity (violent or otherwise) to get closer to your hubs or venture out of the hum-drum.

-A key element of the craze has to be the character of Christian Grey.
-He’s a self-made billionaire and at first glance he seems to be the whole package: hard-working, rich, handsome, and powerful.
-He’s confident, strong, and knows exactly what he wants.
-In other words, he’s the antithesis of society’s portrayal of the 21st century man.
-As a culture, we’ve both emasculated men to the extent that they’re afraid to ask a girl out on a date and morphed chivalry into a false “machismo” mentality of faux masculinity.
+Christian Grey’s character is the center of the crazy.
+At first glance he’s the total package: hard-working, rich, handsome, and powerful.
+He’s confident, strong, and knows exactly what he wants – the antithesis of society’s portrayal of the 21st century man.
+As a culture, we’ve both emasculated men and morphed chivalry into a false “machismo” mentality of faux masculinity.
 It’s getting easier and easier for women to push men around and, even though we’re guilty of doing the pushing, we hate it when they don’t stand up to us.

 Women love a man who is confident and strong.
-We love it when they know what they want and pursue it ruthlessly.
+We love it when they know what they want and pursue it.
 This becomes a problem for Grey, however, when his power and desires fall far short of virtue.
-His desires aren’t good and pure; they’re base and shallow.
+His desires are base and shallow.
 He’s closed off to emotion, intimacy, and love and, as a result, his desires are completely misguided.
-What he wants the most is his own physical pleasure.
-A man with those ends has no hope of a happy, healthy relationship.
+What he wants the most is his own physical pleasure, and a man with those ends has no hope of a happy, healthy relationship.
 Women are drawn to power and confidence, but unless they’re coupled with virtue and intentions worthy of trust, they’re useless and empty.

 Rather than fantasizing about a man who “has it all” only on the surface, take a look at the man you married.
 Where do his power and confidence lie?
 If you don’t perceive much of either, affirm his masculinity by telling him what you respect about him.
-So many women fawn over Christian Grey’s “true concern” for Ana Steele, claiming love on his part; but the contents and context of Book 1 fail to illustrate what love is (continue to point #3).
+Ask for the grace to see him as God does.
+So many women fawn over Christian Grey’s “true concern” for Ana Steele, claiming love on his part; but the contents and context both books and films fail to illustrate what love is (continue to point #3).
 Choose your husband – a real life man who works hard out of love for you – over a fictional character who wouldn’t know intimacy if it hit him over the head.

 The tension between being honest about your feelings and not wanting to alienate the man you’re attracted to is one that is all too familiar for today’s woman.
-Society at large tells men and women that emotions are signs of weakness and being vulnerable is a sign of insecurity.
-I (Mary) went to a university where asking the harmless question, “Where is this going?” after certain lines had been crossed was an indication of being unbelievably needy.
+Society at large tells men and women that emotions and vulnerability equate weakness.
 It’s in this way that I think plenty of women could empathize with Ana.
-When we’re so hopelessly attracted to men, there’s a real fear that the powerful emotions at work within us will mess it up and overwhelm them if we gave an inkling as to what we’re feeling.
+When we’re so hopelessly attracted to men, there’s a fear that the powerful emotions at work will mess it up and overwhelm them if we gave an inkling as to what we’re feeling.

 Christian and Ana’s “relationship” is an extreme form of this, and unique, especially in the way that it’s actually codified.
 Still, I think a lot of women must have felt validated knowing that they weren’t the only ones who felt that their emotions weren’t welcome (whether true or imagined); or they weren’t the only ones to choose being with a man they love instead of being with a man who would treat them the way they deserve to be treated.
 Many women are will go to extreme lengths to comply with what they think their men want instead of what’s ultimately more healthy and productive for themselves.

-It’s understandable to indulge in things that you know aren’t good for you .
-Just ask the half-eaten box of ice cream in my freezer.
-Shady author E.L.
+50 Shades author E.L.
 James clearly knows what women like to read and has written with the purpose of selling books.
-If we’re honest, who doesn’t love a strong protagonist?
-Who’s never been attracted to someone who’s bad for them?
+Who doesn’t love a strong protagonist?
+Who’s never been drawn to someone who’s bad for them?
 Who hasn’t been tempted to hide emotion out of embarrassment?

-Women are called to something higher: We are called to be the educators of virtue.
+We’re are called to something higher: we’re called to be the educators of virtue.
 We’re called to make this world a better place through proper love of self as well as respectful and exclusive love to our husbands.
-When we tell the world that we’re willing to spend millions of dollars on explicit literature and publicly delight in violently sexual fantasies, we’re forfeiting any moral high ground we have the chance to occupy and lead others to occupy, too.
+When we tell the world that we’re willing to spend millions of dollars on explicit literature and publicly delight in violently sexual fantasies, we’re forfeiting any moral high ground we have the chance to occupy.
 We’re telling the world that women are shallow, driven by base desires instead of by something deeper and worth pursuing.

 But that’s not true at all, is it?
 We don’t think so.

 So what if you read the book and couldn’t put it down?
 What drew you in so much?
 If it’s entertainment, could you find another good story line that doesn’t sacrifice the purity and integrity of your mind and sexuality?
-The decision to see the movie merits serious prayer and discernment.
-Why do you really want to see it?
-Think about what exactly you find entertaining and how it will affect your marriage.
-Ultimately, women think and speak for ourselves and our message should be one of love, not indulgence.
+Ultimately, we women think and speak for ourselves and our message should be one of love, not indulgence.